TaxFoundation/iret-archive-tool/README.md

 ## Update Algolia Search Index

 When new documents are uploaded, they must be indexed on the Algolia search admin dashboard.

+### Convert .csv to valid .json

+Convert the provided .csv with document meta data into a json array and trim empty strings from authors, categories, and tags.
+For a larger update, it may be worth writing a script to do this automatically.

+### upload metadata

 [Go to Algolia Search Panel](https://www.algolia.com/apps/F69DU4TWEG/explorer/browse/iret?searchMode=search) and click the 'Upload file' button under the 'Add records' dropdown select.
-Upload a csv with all new document meta data.
+Upload the trimmed json file.
 This will add all new documents to the index.
-Afterwards, append iret.csv in the src folder of the repository with the new csv. replace iret.json with a new json file generated from the appended csv.
-Theses files serve as a backup of the Algolia index.
+Afterwards, append the new documents metadata to iret.json in the src directory of the repository.
+Convert the newly appened iret.json to a csv and replace iret.csv with the new file.
+These files serve as a backup of the data indexed in Algolia.

+### note on file extensions

+The file extension of all documents added to the archives must be ".PDF", case sensitive, in all caps.
+The use of ".pdf" or any other variant will result in a server error due to unix based systems, such as the linux server, having case sensitive file extensions.